-Born in Mönchengladbach and the son of a businessman, Theodor Hespers completed commercial training.
-He joined the Catholic youth association Quickborn at the age of fourteen.
+Born in Mönchengladbach and the son of a businessman, Theodor Hespers grew up in a middle-class Catholic family and completed commercial training.
+He joined the Catholic youth association Quickborn at the age of fifteen.
 In 1925, he became a member of the Christian Social Youth movement and later the Christian Social Reich Party.
-Having joined the Workers International Relief organization in 1927, he visited the Soviet Union with a youth delegation in 1929.
-In the Westmark scouting group run by Hans Ebeling, he worked closely with the KPD to fight the rising National Socialism in 1932.
+He toured the Soviet Union for eight weeks with a youth delegation in 1927.
+In the Westmark scouting group run by Hans Ebeling as part of the Young Nationalist League, he worked closely with the KPD to fight rising National Socialism in 1932.

 Hespers had to emigrate to the Netherlands as early as April 1933.
 His wife joined him shortly later with their young son.
 In exile, Theodor Hespers continued his steadfast fight against National Socialism.
 He helped transport communist and Catholic publications to Germany and maintained contacts to members of the banned bündisch organizations.